In a nutshell: Blowhole and scenic rugged coastline hike.

 The fantastic name of “Acid War Zone” has been coined for an area between the light beacon and the Nakalele Blowhole.
 It is a sight that is definitely impressive and worth checking out when you find yourself out here for the blowhole.
 As the name aptly describes, it is a barren landscape where boulders have been severely pock-marked, sculpted, perched precariously, and otherwise dramatically eroded by countless years of salt water spray.

 GPS Coordinates: 21.027013,-156.588559

 The prime attraction of the Nakalele Point is, of course, the blowhole.
 A blowhole’s effect is much like that of a geyser: a hole in the ground with a jet of water shooting periodically into the air.
 (See sidebar for technical description & safety.)
 This blowhole is large enough to accommodate a manhole cover and is powerful enough to easily blast it high in the air – especially during high surf and tides. (tide forecast) Some jets can approach 50+ feet and if you’re close enough you can feel the ground tremble beneath your feet as water is blasted skywards.
 Now, I know no one likes safety lectures – but I have never once been here without seeing several people do incredibly stupid things.
-I figure it is because they don’t know the safety info in the sidebar and/or figure some governmental authority is looking out for their safety (just for the record, they’re not.)
+I figure it is because they don’t know the safety info above and/or figure some governmental authority is looking out for their safety (just for the record, they’re not.)

 View West Maui’s North Shore Sights in a larger map